tjworks/tapdata-docs-en/docs/pipeline-tutorial/excel-to-mysql.md

    :::tip

-   During the incremental synchronization process, Tapdata Cloud checks for changes in Excel files every 1 minute.
+   During the incremental synchronization process, Tapdata checks for changes in Excel files every 1 minute.
 If any changes are detected, the corresponding files are added as full incremental data with update conditions to complete the modification.
 However, it currently does not support the synchronization of deleted files or data.

    :::